FennerLabs/pepper/README.md

 ## Installation

-One main install pepper using:
+PEPPER may be installed using:
 ```
 pip install pepper
 ```